 Do make sure you trim the inedible and tough skin before and after cooking.
 The FDA also put out specific guidelines about the swordfish containing certain levels of mercury and some other chemicals which might be unsafe for pregnant women and little children.
 Do take special care when you choose to eat the swordfish.

-Swordfish recipes has developed over time.
+Swordfish recipes have developed over time.
 These recipes depend on individual preferences, which goes a long way to influence the taste of swordfish after cooking.
 Some of these recipes include:

-These other cooking methods also go a long way in influencing how the swordfish tastes like, to first-timers.
+These other cooking methods also go a long way in influencing how the swordfish tastes like for first-timers.
 It can be used as the perfect stew fish as it remains intact after several minutes of cooking; it would not readily dissolve like most other fishes.

-The swordfish is one very nutritious piece of meat with about 100 grams of it having nearly about 20 grams of protein and about 121 calories.
-It is one good source of nutrients as it is high in a whole lot of elements such as niacin, selenium, and vitamin B12.
+The swordfish is one very nutritious piece of meat with about 100 grams of it had nearly 20 grams of protein and about 121 calories.
+It is one good source of nutrients as it is high in many elements such as niacin, selenium, and vitamin B12.

 Finally, when it comes to the taste of the swordfish, it is relative.
 The many recipes and cooking methods adopted over time have also influenced the feeling of many of its new consumers over time.
-Although there are some general opinions on how its flavor, such that it is one moist meat with a dense structure.
-It does not readily taste like the conventional fish but a salt-like comfortable feel, which is also unlike other fish tastes.
+However, there are some general opinions on how swordfish’s flavor is, such that it is one moist meat with a dense structure.
+It does not readily taste like the conventional fish but has a salt-like comfortable feel, which is also unlike other fish tastes.